 - Create a restorative justice packet that is evidence-based and focuses on learned behavior and restitution.
 Authorize students to have reduced consequences if willing to authentically participate or complete such packets.

-- Follow-up with student service staff to ensure that outcomes can be assessed and next steps outlined.
+- Follow-up with student service staff to ensure that outcomes can be assessed and the next steps outlined.

 Embed strong evidence-based counseling groups.
 All student services teams can implement a myriad of groups that are based on local data sources.
 For example, groups based on topics such as divorce and grief are appropriate, but the majority of student groups ideally will be based on various performance indicators such as behavior, attendance, and grades.